Software Setup

 • Download some required astronomy data files

-• Setup Wifi access point capabilities
+• Set up WiFi access point capabilities

 Startup log